MNoumanAbbasi/Auto-2048-Game-Player/README.md

 A program that play the online game 2048 automatically.

-**NOTE:** Currently checked and working on Windows 10 with Edge installed.
+**NOTE:** Currently checked and working on Windows 10 with Microsoft Edge v44 Browser installed.
 Requires WebDriver which can installed following instructions [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).

 ## Overview